GROW YOUR NURSING CAREER

-• Advance your career while working full time – This program is designed to accommodate the working nurse.
-Full-time students can complete their degree in as few as six (6) semesters.
+Designed for the working nurse, this program accommodates your lifestyle.
+Full-time students can complete their Executive Leadership MSN degree in as few as six semesters.

-The MSN – Executive Leadership track prepares graduates for the Nurse Executive, Board Certification exam (NE-BC) and the Nurse Executive, Advanced Board Certification exam (NEA-BC).
+The MSN Executive Leadership track prepares graduates for the Nurse Executive (NE-BC) and Nurse Executive, Advanced (NEA-BC) Board Certification exams, help you take the next step in your leadership career.

 What is a Nurse Leader?